Universal Hitchin moduli spaces: Universal -Higgs bundle moduli

 As in Section \ref{ssec:UHiggs}, consider $\XXX^{Higgs} \subset \XXX$ the subset defined by the condition $\dbar_{J,A}\varphi = 0$.
 By Proposition \ref{p:dbarAphi}, $\XXX^{Higgs}$ is formally a complex submanifold of $(\XXX,\mathbb{I})$ preserved by the $\widetilde{\KKK}$-action.
 For any choice of coupling constant $\alpha >0$ and parameter $\varepsilon \in \{-1,1\}$, $\XXX^{Higgs}$ inherits a minimal coupling structure $\boldsymbol{\omega}^{\mathbb{I}}_{\alpha,\varepsilon}$ and moment map $\mu_{\widetilde{\KKK}^{\mathbb{I}}|\XXX^{Higgs}}$, as in Proposition \ref{p:mmapI}.
 We define the \emph{universal moduli space of solutions of Hitchin's equations} as the symplectic quotient

-By the explicit formula for the moment in Proposition \ref{p:mmapI}, the underlying space to $\mathcal{U}^{Hit}(G)_\alpha^\varepsilon$ is independent of the choice of parameters, as the coupling terms in the scalar equation in \eqref{eq:cHitchin} vanishes identically upon imposing the integrability condition $\dbar_{J,A}\varphi = 0$.
+By the explicit formula for the moment map in Proposition~\ref{p:mmapI}, the underlying space of $\mathcal{U}^{Hit}(G)_\alpha^\varepsilon$ is independent of the choice of parameters, since the `coupling term' in the scalar equation in~\eqref{eq:cHitchin} vanishes identically when the integrability condition $\dbar_{J,A}\varphi = 0$ is imposed.
 We shall denote this moduli space simply by $\mathcal{U}^{Hit}(G)$.
 Hence, for any $\alpha >0$ and $\varepsilon \in \{-1,1\}$, the moduli space $\mathcal{U}^{Hit}(G)$ parametrizes solutions of the equations \eqref{eq:cHitchinint} modulo the $\widetilde{\KKK}$-action, and the only difference is the induced presymplectic structure on the moduli space.
 This structure is furthermore symplectic in the case $\varepsilon = -1$, by Lemma \ref{lemma:indefI}.
 By construction, there are natural maps (cf. \eqref{eq:FibTeichmuller})